If You Don't Have a Parallel Port...

 4) If you have a desktop with an open PCI slot, the best solution is to purchase a PCI parallel port card.
 There are many suppliers and the cost is very low.
 You may purchase one from us if you are purchasing a Data Logger CVF2 at the same time.

-Please note that we do not have any affiliation, agreements, partnerships or arrangements with Transdigital or Quatech whatsoever.
+Please note that we do not have any affiliation, agreements, partnerships or arrangements with any of the above companies.
 We are merely recommending a product that works with our product.
 There may be other suitable products available but they must work with direct "port i/o" (to port 378H for example) and the 3 I/O addresses of the standard parallel port must fully comply with the parallel port standard.
 The product does not need to support EPP or bi-directional standards.
 A standard parallel port is recommended.
 Interrupts (IRQ) are not used by Analyse-Plus and are not required.
-The Quatech Express Card usually uses I/O port 3000 instead of 378.

-If you have any problems using or installing these cards or if you purchased the Quatech Express Card SPPXP-100, email technical support at: support@givenscontrol.com
+If you have any problems using or installing these cards for use with a Data Logger CVF2 or if you purchased the Quatech Express Card SPPXP-100, Quatech PCMCIA SPP-100 card or StarTech Express Card EC1PECPS, email technical support at: support@givenscontrol.com

 Home